 Preoperative Autologous Blood Donation

-This includes pre-operative bleeding of patient for donation for self.
+This includes pre-operative bleeding of the patient for a donation for self.
 That blood unit is used for transfusion during surgery to compensate for the blood loss.

-Instead someone else as being the donor and patient being recipient, in this method, the patient himself is donor and recipient.
+Instead, someone else as being the donor and patient being the recipient, in this method, the patient himself is donor and recipient.

 The drawback of this method is that it could only be applied in scheduled surgeries and once the blood has been donated, the surgery needs to be done before the expiry of the donated blood which equates with in vitro life of red blood cells, 35 days.